 What is Domestic Violence?

 Domestic violence is defined as abusive behavior by one intimate partner against another.
 That behavior can be physical and/or sexual violence, emotional abuse, or even threats.
-The frequency and severity changes from case to case.
-According to the National Coalition Against Domestic Violence, 1 in 3 women and 1 in 4 men have been victims of some form of physical violence by an intimate partner within their lifetime.
-In fact, there were 78,100 domestic violence offenses reported to the Tennessee Incident Based Reporting System in 2016.
-It’s not only married couples that experience domestic violence – as of 35,656 incidents, boyfriend/girlfriend relationships were the most frequently reported cases of all domestic violence offenses reported in Tennessee in 2016.
+The frequency and severity may change from case to case.
+According to the National Coalition Against Domestic Violence, 1 in 4 women and 1 in 9 men have been victims of some form of physical violence by an intimate partner within their lifetime.
+In fact, there were 73,568 domestic violence offenses reported to the Tennessee Incident Based Reporting System in 2018.
+It’s not only married couples that experience domestic violence – boyfriend/girlfriend relationships were the most frequently reported cases of all domestic violence offenses reported in Tennessee in 2018.

 The Cycle of Domestic Violence

 Living in an abusive relationship has been termed the cycle of violence.
-This cycle is described as having three stages which continuously rotate:
+This cycle is described as having three stages that continuously rotate:

-The acute explosion – As phase one evolves, a triggering event sets off the battery.
+Crisis – As phase one evolves, a triggering event sets off the battery.
 The victim should look for certain characteristics of an aggressor, such as verbal abuse and threats.
+Oftentimes, this will only get worse with the start of each cycle.

 The honeymoon period – Following the explosion comes the conciliation period.
-The aggressor acknowledges his actions, expresses sorrow and ask for forgiveness.
+The aggressor acknowledges his actions, expresses sorrow, and asks for forgiveness.
 Your abuser wants to make up and becomes loving and nurturing.
 But soon enough, the cycle begins again.

 Domestic Violence in Family Law